-There’s a common—as well as unfortunate—misconception that it’s nearly impossible to create a quality weld using cast iron.
+Due to the temperamental nature of all cast iron types, there’s a common—as well as unfortunate—misconception that it’s nearly impossible to create a quality weld using cast iron.
 Several welders have been misinformed regarding the possibilities found in cast iron when it’s handled properly.
 It isn’t uncommon for the professionals here at Muggy Weld to receive positive feedback from customers who discovered, at last, what they previously thought was an impossible project was actually manageable after all.

 What is Cast Iron?

-Cast iron is an alloy that contains between 2 to 4 percent carbon, as well as a small amount of silicon and manganese.
+is an alloy that contains between 2 to 4 percent carbon, as well as a small amount of silicon and manganese.
 You’ll also commonly find other impurities in cast iron; there are a conglomeration of elements that may make the metal difficult to work with.
 Cast iron also contains carbon particles that make it prone to cracking or fracturing.
 Wrought iron, in opposition to cast iron, is a metal you’ll merely heat as opposed to melt, and you can easily shape it as a result.
 Since it’s malleable, welding often utilizes wrought iron.
 Unfortunately, this is often not the case with cast iron.

 We often associate cast iron with cookware, common utensils, and some buildings.
 There are different types of cast iron, and it’s useful for metal workers to know which variation they will work with.
 We’ll give a brief overview on the four cast iron types, which are gray, white, malleable, and ductile.

 Gray cast iron is one of the most widely used forms of cast iron, so any metal workers may wish to familiarize themselves with this type before any other options.
 Gray cast iron is characterized by its flaky appearance and a gray color created by the graphite inside of its make-up.
 Gray cast iron’s properties will change depending on what materials are combined when they’re melted together.